 Be understanding and flexible

-As we have learned from 2020, there is much that is out of our control, and we’ve all had to adapt and carry on with life.
+As we have learned from the past 20+ months, there is much that is out of our control, and we’ve all had to adapt and carry on with life.
 The same approach can be applied to parenting over the holidays.
 If your toddler doesn’t want to talk to nana or papa on Facetime, don’t force her.
 If your teen wants to listen to music in his room instead of baking cookies, let him.
 But try to leave the door open so that children feel welcome in the event they change their mind.
 It may sound something like:

 ’Okay, if you change your mind, feel free to join us!’